IBeArjen/integration-prototype/doc/top_level_packages.md

 ### `core_processing`

-This package contains a library of core domain-specific low level functions needed to construct the data processing and data receive pipelines and workflows.
+This package contains a library of core, domain-specific, low level functions needed to construct the data processing and data receive pipelines and workflows.